Qatari folklore: Themes of folktales

-The story features no deliberate intention of cannibalism by the consumers, but it is a calculated act by the one who prepared the meal.
-The guests' awareness of the gruesome truth remains ambiguous, whereas the stepmother’s family comes to this realization upon discovering human remains in their food, marking a peak moment of horror in the tale.
-Supernatural elements play a role in the tale, with voices from Sorour's deceased mother in the cemetery and a talking cat providing the revelation about the consumed flesh.
+The story features no deliberate intention of cannibalism, but was a calculated act by the preparer of the meal.
+The guests' awareness of the gruesome truth remains ambiguous, whereas the stepmother’s family comes to this realization upon discovering human remains in their food.
+Supernatural elements, such as voices from Sorour's deceased mother in the cemetery and a talking cat, provided the revelation about the consumed flesh.
 The story also highlights themes of revenge and kinship, with the stepmother's act of cooking and serving the boy's flesh to his father and guests representing a severe breach of familial and social norms while also emphasizing the extreme lengths taken in the pursuit of vengeance.

 In the folk tale Hadid Hadiduh, a witch is tricked into unknowingly consuming her child's flesh after mistaking her for Hadid Hadiduh, the story's eponymous protagonist.
 This revelation occurs only after a sequence of confrontations and clever maneuvers between the witch and Hadid Hadiduh.
 Despite her professed abilities, the witch's powers are continually undermined throughout the tale, ultimately proving ineffectual when she fails to identify the meat of her own offspring.
 This failure extends beyond her inability to distinguish the flesh; she is also deceived by Hadid Hadiduh, who disguises herself in the daughter's clothing.
 The witch is convinced by this visual deception and fails to discern the difference between the two girls' voices and appearances.

 The tale of Nassif involves a woman who maliciously eats the fetus of her unborn child.
 In Laibah al-Sabr, a young girl, while hidden, witnesses a deranged Quran teacher (al-mutawa) roasting the flesh of her classmate in his house.
 Overcome with a sense of dread, the young girl believes that the man would be cleared of any wrongdoing if she were to report him due to the man's esteemed social status.
 The story ends with the girl helplessly bearing witness as the man consumes the boy's flesh.